 TIPS + TOOLS

-Trying to decide between renovating your home or moving to a new one is not an easy one.
+Trying to decide whether you should renovate or move is not an easy one.
 At one time your home worked for you, otherwise you wouldn’t have bought it.
 But now it’s not meeting your needs.
 So, what should you do?

 Here are 5 key questions to ask when trying to decide if you should renovate your current home, or move to a new one: